Avala: Geography

 Avala is also a location where the mineral avalite, named after the mountain, was found.
-A greenish mineral, chromian, magnesian or potassic alumosilicate (variety of the mineral illite), it was discovered by Serbian chemist Sima Lozanić who established its formula.
+A greenish mineral, chromian, magnesian or potassic aluminosilicate (variety of the mineral illite), it was discovered by Serbian chemist Sima Lozanić who established its formula.
 Optically examined by the Israeli mineralogist Tamir Grodek who classified it as a member of the mica mineral group.

 On the southern slopes, in the area of Ripanj, the closed Tešićev Majdan ("Tešić Quarry") is located.
 The stone pit was privately owned, but was confiscated by the state after World War II and stopped operating before 1960.
 In the process of restitution after 2000, the quarry was returned to the surviving owners, but they live abroad so the quarry is still not operational.
 It is the only known location of kersantite in Serbia, a rare type of greenish granite.
 For decades, kersantite was used for Belgrade buildings.
 Features built with this stone include the fountain between the Novi Dvor and Stari Dvor, the bordure of the Hotel Bristol, Small Staircase in Kalemegdan Park, pedestal of the Play of Black Horses statues in front of the House of the National Assembly of Serbia and buildings of Belgrade Cooperative, Elementary School King Petar I, Cathedral Church of St. Michael the Archangel and Main Post Office Building.
 As the buildings began to deteriorate over time, city authorities showed interest in the quarry, not only for the repairs but also for future construction.
 For now, when some deteriorated kersantite feature has to be replaced, the artificial stone is used (as in the case of the pedestal of the Play of Black Horses).
 Geologists suggested to the city to obtain the ownership over the land on which the pit is located and to reopen it.
 The Belgrade City government announced in 2012 that it will unilaterally explore the pit until it gets reopened and inspected it in 2013.
 Large amounts of already cut kersantite were found.
 Locals have been illegally extracting the stone and crushing it to use as road cover.
 After the political change in Belgrade in late 2013, the motion was dropped.